Marvelollama/DSA/README.md

 # DSA
-This repository contains solutions to some of the dsa problems that I solve
+This repository contains solutions to some of the dsa problems that I solve.
+The format of the commit is "<platform> <name of the program> <level of difficulty>".